nifalconi/awesome-adhd-guide/README.md

 As a rule of thumb.
 If you think something will take you a set amount of time.
 Increase it.

-- If the task is simple: increase it by 50%
+- If the task is simple: increase it by 30%
-- If the task is medium: increase it by 100%
+- If the task is medium: increase it by 60%
 - If the task is complex: don't take it.
 No chance.
 Divide it into medium or simple tasks.

-If the task is stupidly small: increase it by 300%.

 Why the last one?
 For ADHDrs starting a task has an enormous overhead and produces context switching, and it really is like that.

 If you barely think you won't be able to finish a deadline, say it as soon as possible and give them an overstimate for a new deadline.
 People are always understanding and appreciative of this quick communication.
 And if they don't, you need to find a better workplace.